The truth about electric cars

 where the immediate impact is less severe.
 That is certainly a plus point

 compared to any car that burns fuel, but it's not nearly as good as being

-non-polluting, which is what electric car makes love to make you think.
+non-polluting, which is what electric car makers love to make you think.

 Now add the need for large batteries.
 These are mostly made from toxic

 materials.
 The most common battery technology is based on lead and sulfuric